Ertugliflozin: Pharmacokinetics

 After oral intake, ertugliflozin is practically completely absorbed from the gut and undergoes no relevant first-pass effect.
 Highest blood plasma concentrations are reached after one hour.
 When in circulation, 93.6% of the substance are bound to plasma proteins.
 Ertugliflocin is metabolised mainly to glucuronides by the enzymes UGT1A9 and UGT2B7.
 Cytochrome P450 enzymes play only a minor role in its metabolism.

 The elimination half-life is estimated to be 17 hours.
 40.9% are eliminated via the feces (33.8% in unchanged form and 7.1% as metabolites) and 50.2% via the urine (1.5% unchanged and 48.7% as metabolites).
 The high proportion of unchanged substance in the feces is probably due to hydrolysis of the metabolites back to the parent substance.

 Society and culture

 Legal status

-Ertugliflozin, ertugliflozin/metformin, and ertugliflozin/sitagliptin were approved for medical use in the United States in December 2019, and in the European Union in March 2018.
+Ertugliflozin, ertugliflozin combined with metformin, and ertugliflozin combined with sitagliptin were approved for medical use in the United States in December 2019, and in the European Union in March 2018.